dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

     - If the request version is not supported by the wallet, the wallet sends a response with an error back to the relying party.
     - If the network is not supported by the wallet, the wallet sends a response with an error back to the relying party.
     - If the relying party has not been granted the permission to request the action, the wallet sends a response with an error back to the relying party.
 3. Next, the wallet processes the message following the [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/consent-msg.md) specification.
-If the target canister does not support ICRC-21, the wallet should try to decode the arguments by itself and display raw canister call details.
+If the target canister does not support ICRC-21, the wallet should display a warning, try to decode the arguments by itself and display raw canister call details.
 If the arguments cannot be decoded, a proper warning must be displayed.
     - If the user approves the request:
         - The wallet sends the call to the IC (in order to get a certified results, all calls, including queries, should be sent as `update` calls), retrieves its [content map](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call) and [calculates a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id) based on it.
         - The wallet continues to call `read_state` for the calculated request id until [the status of the call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) indicates that the call has been processed (succesfully or not).